starsnatched/bot3-discord/README.md

 # Usage
-### *The approximate total system RAM/VRAM you need is ~2.5GB.
-IF you're using local Ollama, if you use cloud-hosted services or OpenAI API, the RAM/VRAM cost is much lower at <500MB.*
+### *The approximate total system RAM/VRAM you need is ~2.5GB, IF you're using local Ollama.
+If you use cloud-hosted services or OpenAI API, the RAM/VRAM cost is much lower at <500MB.*

 Download the TTS model: